jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 ![a screenshot indicating where to find server host name and http path](../../assets/images/integrations-databricks-import-server-hostname-http-path.png)

-3. Add the special requirements for policies and access modes

 Ensure that the new cluster can run jobs by NOT having configs below in cluster's policy.
 See details in Databricks' article [Policy definition](https://docs.databricks.com/en/administration-guide/clusters/policy-definition.html#workload).

 ```json